-All new construction and substantial improvements of residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level;
+- a.
+All new construction and substantial improvements of residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; - b.
+That all new construction and substantial improvements of nonresidential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; or together with attendant utility and sanitary facilities, shall; - be floodproofed so that the 100 year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - 2. have structural components capable of resisting hydrostated and hydrodynamic loads and the effects of buoyancy and;

-- 2. That all new construction and substantial improvements of nonresidential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; or together with attendant utility and sanitary facilities, shall; - a. be floodproofed so that the 100 year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - b. have structural components capable of resisting hydrostated and hydrodynamic loads and the effects of buoyancy and; - c. be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section; - 3.
+- be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section; - c.
 All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest flood of the manufactured home is at or above the base flood level; and be securely anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; - 4.
-Recreational vehicles placed on sites within zones A1-30, AH, and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and ready for highway use, or (iii) meet all standards of section 60.3 (b) (1) of the National Flood Insurance Program regulations and the elevation and anchoring requirements for Manufactured Homes in paragraph (c) (6) of section 60.3 - For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted providing the enclosed areas meet the following requirements; - a. the enclosed area is unfinished or flood resistant, usable solely for parking of vehicles, building access or storage; - b. the area is not a basement; - c. shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
-Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - i. a minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided. - ii. the bottom of all openings shall be no higher than one foot above grade. - iii. openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters;
+This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; - d.
+Recreational vehicles placed on sites within zones A1-30, AH, and AE shall either (i) be on the site for fewer than 180 consecutive days, (ii) be fully licensed and ready for highway use, or (iii) meet all standards of section 60.3 (b) (1) of the National Flood Insurance Program regulations and the elevation and anchoring requirements for Manufactured Homes in paragraph (c) (6) of section 60.3 - For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted providing the enclosed areas meet the following requirements; - the enclosed area is unfinished or flood resistant, usable solely for parking of vehicles, building access or storage; - 2. the area is not a basement; - 3. shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: - A. a minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided. - B. the bottom of all openings shall be no higher than one foot above grade. - Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry and exit of floodwaters; - f. proposed structures to be located on slopes in Special Flood Hazard Areas, Zones AH and AO, shall include adequate drainage paths to guide flood waters around and away from the proposed structures. - 1202.09 This ordinance may be amended by a majority vote of any legal Town meeting when such amendment is included in the Official Town Warrant. - 1202.10 It shall be the duty of the Board of Selectmen to enforce the provisions of this ordinance.